vascoalramos/aebd/labs/lab07/swingbench/README.txt

 Change into the newly created swingbench directory and then either the "bin" directory for Linux/Unix or the "winbin" for windows systems.

-Ensure java (1.6 or later) is in your executable path.
+Ensure java (Java 8 or later) is in your executable path.

 You should then be able to run swingbench or any of the wizards.